TRIP; AUSCHWITZ: QUESTIONNAIRE 1

 * Elsa ("

-Finally, two different responses that stand out from the others:
+Finally, two different responses that differ from the others:

-- That of Fabien who concedes not being able to give an opinion on this question ("
+- That of Fabien, who admits not being able to give an opinion on this issue ("

-- That of Hugo who seems to imply that this type of trip is useless, incriminating, more or less directly, the indifference and selfishness of
+- That of Hugo, who seems to imply that this type of trip is useless, more or less directly incriminating the indifference and selfishness of